beda-software/FAQ/README.md

 #### User resource role in the system
 User resources must contain only credentials and links to appropriate Patient/Practitioner.

-Practitioners can be used for admin roles and other stuff (see FHIR spec for details).
+Practitioners can be used for admin roles and other roles (see FHIR spec for details).
 Using references to `User` should be forbidden because makes a potential vulnerability (because of _include/_assoc that is not forbidden by default).
 Instead of this, always make references to appropriate Patient/Practitioner.

 #### Access policy rules